🏛️ 130+ Museums & Attractions 🧒 Family-Friendly 📍 Citywide Locations

 From Viking roots to modern fridges

-The origins of filmjölk stretch back over a thousand years, when farmers left fresh milk to ferment naturally, creating a longer-lasting source of nourishment.
+Fermented milk products similar to filmjölk were likely consumed in Scandinavia during the Viking Age, when natural fermentation helped preserve fresh milk.
 By the early 20th century, production was industrialized—first by Mjölkcentralen in 1931—making filmjölk a staple across Sweden’s households.

 Filmjölk is a type of yogurt-like product, but it differs from traditional yogurt in several ways.
 It is made by fermenting milk with specific strains of lactic acid bacteria, such as Lactococcus lactis and Leuconostoc mesenteroides, which give it a smooth, buttery flavor and a mild tartness.
 Unlike yogurt, this cultured milk ferments at room temperature, eliminating the need for heating or specialized equipment.